|

 Technology in the Classroom

-You will need to make certain that you bring a scientific calculator to the lab each session, and, more importantly, that you know how to use the linear regression mode of you calculator.
+You will need to make certain that you bring a scientific calculator to the lab each session, and, more importantly, you must know how to use the linear regression mode of you calculator.
 No laptop computers or cellular phones may be used in the laboratory when class is meeting as the distractions they cause present a significant safety hazard.
-Anyone caught using these devices during class without prior permission will immediately be asked to leave.
+Anyone caught using these devices during class without prior permission will immediately be asked to leave the laboratory.

 Students with Disabilities